 Choose the right signal conditioner for your application

-Certain signal conditioners can also be mounted on a common backplane.
-The backplane style provides the advantage of all output signals being accessible through a single common connector.
-The backplane style signal conditioners are often used with data acquisition systems since a single cable can connect multiple conditioners to a data acquisition device.
+Backplane Mount Conditioners Certain signal conditioners can also be mounted on a common backplane.
+The backplane style provides the advantage of all output signals being accessible through a single common connnector.
+The backplane style signal conditioners are often used with data acquisition systems since a single cable can connect multiple conditioners to a data acquisiton device.